 27 - BRANCH MEMBERS IN ARREARS

-(1) Subject to the recovery of arrears provisions in the Act, the Secretary may in the name of and on behalf of the Branch sue any member whose fines, levies or dues are more than three (3) months unpaid.
+(1) Subject to the recovery of arrears provisions in the Act, the Treasurer/Secretary may in the name of and on behalf of the Branch sue any member whose fines, levies or dues are more than three (3) months unpaid.

 (2) The member whose fines, levies or dues are owing for a period determined by the Board or Executive, may by resolution be struck off the register of members and shall not be readmitted to membership unless and until all such arrears are paid.

 (3) A member will only be struck off the register if he/she is notified in writing by the Branch.
-The notice shall be signed by the Secretary.
+The notice shall be signed by the Treasurer/Secretary.
 The notice shall state:

 (a) the fines, levies or dues owing;